 If you only have two minutes, click here for a highlight from the interview.

-Ryan Honeyman is a Partner at LIFT Economy and author of The B Corp Handbook: How to Use Business as a Force for Good (Berrett-Koehler Publishers).
+Erin Axelrod is a Partner at LIFT Economy, helping to accelerate the spread of climate-beneficial businesses, specializing in businesses that address critical soil and water regeneration.
+She is an avid ecologist, grassroots organizer and regularly forages for wild food in her home in rural Sonoma County.
 LIFT Economy is an impact consulting firm whose mission is to create, model, and share a locally self-reliant economy that works for the benefit of all life.
-You can follow Ryan on Twitter @honeymanconsult or email him firstname.lastname@example.org.
+You can follow Erin on Twitter @erinaxelrod or email her firstname.lastname@example.org.